 1The check_tcp plugin tests if a process is up and listening on a specified socket (host/port) address.
 Ambari uses this check to determine the run time status of various Hadoop services.
-With future Ambari releases this functionality will be improved to include more robust tests such as running some service operations to make sure the service is healthy.
+With future Ambari releases this functionality will include more robust tests such as running some service operations to make sure the service is healthy.